elliscode/ellisrecipes/markdown/Ermine Frosting.md

 - Place butter in a bowl and use either a handheld beater or stand mixer to beat for 3 minutes until it's smooth and changes from yellow to very pale yellow, almost white.
 - Now start whipping in the Thickening Roux.
 On speed 5, start adding the thick roux one heaped TBSP at a time.
 Take about 1 minute to add it all.
-- Once all added, add vanilla and salt, then whip for 2 to 3 minutes until you can see that it is still enough to hold peaks.
+- Once all added, add your flavoring option if applicable, then whip for 2 to 3 minutes until you can see that it is still enough to hold peaks.
 Then it's ready to use!

-### Chocolate Flavoured Option:

-- Beat in the cocoa powder at the end, just until mixed through.

 Servings: 2